shibhansh/loss-of-plasticity/lop/incremental_cifar/README.md

 When the script is done running, it would have created a new directory with the name of the experiment, which is specified in the config file and is by default the name of the `json` file.
 Inside of this directory, there will be several directories corresponding to different metrics.
-Each metric directory contains files named `index-$EXPERIMENT_INDEX.npy` corresponding to the given experiment index.
+Each metric directory contains files named `index-${experiment_index}.npy` corresponding to the given experiment index.
-You can use these files to reproduce the plots in the paper.
+You can then use these files to reproduce the plots in the paper.

 ### Post-Run Analysis